anirudhsengar/VitAI/README.md

 # VitAI - GitHub Repository Analysis Agent

+> NOTE: The Python backend now mirrors the TypeScript agent logic, orchestrating the ReAct loop through Gemini 2.5 Flash function-calling.
+Configure both `GEMINI_API_KEY` and `GITHUB_TOKEN` in your environment before running the agent.

 An intelligent ReAct agent that explores GitHub repositories and provides grounded answers based on actual code and repository content.

 ## Features